Skip to main content

 Amazon has come to dominate many online markets globally.

-Over 86% of people in the UK shop on Amazon, and it controls 30% of the online retail market.
+It currently controls 30% of the total retail market and over 86% of people in the UK shop on Amazon.
 Its monopoly has marginalised many small independent businesses.

-Since Amazon launched as a bookseller in 1994, the UK and Ireland have lost almost 1,000 independent bookshops.
+Since Amazon launched as a bookseller a quarter of a century ago, the UK and Ireland have lost almost 1,000 independent bookshops.

 Amazon’s monopoly supports staggering inequalities: between March and September 2020, at a time when most businesses were struggling due to the pandemic, Amazon founder Jeff Bezos saw his personal wealth increase so much that he could have given all 876,000 Amazon employees a bonus of $105,000 each, and still be as wealthy as he was pre-pandemic.